(and how you can protect yourself)

 4) Claims and Marketing: While we are all excited about the health benefits of CBD, and we are confident that it can help us with sleep, anxiety, pain management, (and so on), right now, we don’t have the clinical trials to validate anything.
 Therefore, before you put claims on your website or packaging, talk to an attorney about what you can put on your labels (and website), and how to phrase it.

-5) Business Disputes: Make sure your contracts are air tight and consider every scenario.
-It’s really important you get an attorney who specialises in your area of expertise, AND they specialise in contracts.
+5) Business Disputes: Make sure your contracts are air-tight and consider every scenario.
+It’s really important you get an attorney who specializes in your area of expertise, AND they specialize in contracts.
 Pay a good attorney early, and it will save you from paying them a whole lot more later.

 7) Hemp and Processing Disputes: Issues have arisen over the quality of hemp, and the percentage of CBD that’s processed.
 Although working with nature isn’t an exact science, a solid contract written by an attorney with agricultural and/or food processing experience should help set expectations and also create penalties in the contract should expectations not be met.
 Additionally, know your source.
 Having a strong supply chain process, and tracking every document is critical to avoid disputes.
 A system like TagOne which uses blockchain to track supply chain information and data will have a huge impact on avoiding these types of disputes and keeping your partners honest.